 Starting the Summer off right

-So what’s on your reading list this Summer?
-If you’re looking for inspiration check out this list of Top 10 Summer Holiday reads;
+So what will you be reading this Summer as you relax on your Sun lounger?
+If you’re looking for inspiration check out this list of Top 10 Summer Holiday reads

 - Small Great Things – Jodi Picoult